christianotieno/catalogue-of-statistics/README.md

 # React [Catalogue of Statistics](https://www.notion.so/Catalogue-of-Statistics-72446e7fa33c403a9b6a0bc1de5c6cf5) Capstone Project

-> This project is based on a catalogue of statistics
+> This project is based on a catalogue of statistics.

 ## APP Screenshot